Frederick Gilmer Bonfils: Journalism career

-In October 29, 1909, Bonfils and Tammen bought the Kansas City Post, and owned it until selling it to Walter S. Dickey on May 18, 1922, for $250,000.
+On October 29, 1909, Bonfils and Tammen bought the Kansas City Post, and owned it until selling it to Walter S. Dickey on May 18, 1922, for $250,000.
 Dickey also owned the competing The Kansas City Journal.
 Bonfils owned real estate and a lottery in Kansas City; the lottery was prized at $800,000 at one point.

-Despite Bonfils' anti-corruption reporting, in the second quarter of 1922, he accepted a $250,000 bribe from oilman Harry Ford Sinclair to not report on the Teapot Dome scandal.
+In summer 1922, Bonfils accepted a $250,000 bribe from oilman Harry Ford Sinclair to not report on the Teapot Dome scandal.
 For this, a United States Senate hearing in 1924 suspended Bonfils from operating The Denver Post.

+Personal life

+He married Belle Barton in 1882.
+They moved to Cañon City, Colorado, where Bonfils worked as a drill instructor for a military school.
+The couple had two daughters, Helen and May.

+Physically, author Dick Kreck described Bonfils as "regarded as one of Denver's best-looking men".
+He had light blue eyes, curly dark hair, and was "athletically built".
+As for his personality, Kreck described him as a miser and in relentless pursuit of wealth.
+He was reportedly pugnacious, one time fighting an employee after being refused entry into the Missouri State Fair.

 Death and legacy

 In February 1933, Bonfils had become bed-ridden in his Denver home due to an ear infection, and within the following days, he was encased in an oxygen tent.
 A baptist visited his house on February 1 and baptized him in bed.
 He died on February 2, aged 72, of encephalitis and pneumonia, and was interred in the Fairmount Mausoleum at Fairmount Cemetery, Denver.

 His daughter, Helen, inherited $14,000,000 from him—plus another $10,000,000 from Bonfils' wife, Belle Barton.

 The Bonfils Auditorium, in his birthplace of Troy, is named for him.
 The Bonfils Building, in Kansas City, is also named for him.